Kuninoto/installette/README.md

 ## About Installette
 Installette is a bash script designed to be a simplified and automated setup for the 42Schools' environment.
-Currently supporting Linux distros that use the apt package manager.
+Currently supporting Linux distros that use the apt package manager and have bash.

 ### Installing and running installette:
 1- Clone this repository